We Caliban

 Shobana Jeyasingh Dance is one of the most dynamic and distinctive forces in UK dance.
 The Company’s vivid and powerful productions live long in the memory, applauded by audiences and critics alike across the globe.

-This performance will feature a free foyer performance led by local Coventry company, Ascension Dance, before the performance of We Caliban bringing together communities from across Coventry with participants of all ages to celebrate the cultural hybridity that echoes the work of Shobana Jeyasingh Dance and Coventry as a diverse city.
+Join us before the show for a free foyer performance led by local Coventry company, Ascension Dance, bringing together communities from across Coventry and participants of all ages.
+The piece celebrates the cultural hybridity that echoes the work of Shobana Jeyasingh Dance and Coventry as a diverse city.
+The performance will feature our Elders' Contemporary Dance Company, Out of Whack.

 Keep on moving